jwoehr/nuqasm2/README.md

 * The class file is `qasmast.py`.
 * `qasmast` is the code body providing methods to perform translation from OPENQASM source to data structures useful for backend circuit construction

-*Note* that as of v0.20 any qasm source file which does `include "qelib1.inc";` will need `qelib.inc` to be in the current directory, as the `include` directive is now supported and followed.
-There is also an include path regimen.
+*Note* that any qasm source file which does `include "qelib1.inc";` will need `qelib.inc` either to be in the current directory, or in a directory mentioned to the ` -i --include_path` directive.

 This is a proof of concept intended to illustrate more than to prescribe.
 Issues welcome, including comments and suggestions.
 There is a [detailed explanation of the Abstract Syntax Tree (AST) output](https://github.com/jwoehr/nuqasm2/blob/master/doc/nuqasm_ast.md) in the `doc/` directory